Advertisement

 According to Statista, spending one night one in a standard double hotel room in Paris cost on average €146 in August 2021 - but expect that to jump during the Games.

-Judging based on the price increases that occurred during previous Games, visitors can expect rates to jump anywhere from three times the usual prices - which was the price hike London hotels saw during the 2012 Summer Olympics - to even four to six times typical amounts, as seen during the Tokyo Olympic Games, according to Japan Property Central.
+Based on the price increases that occurred during previous Games, visitors should expect rates to jump anywhere from three times the usual prices - which was the price hike London hotels saw during the 2012 Summer Olympics - to even four to six times typical amounts, as seen during the Tokyo Olympic Games, according to Japan Property Central.

 According to the EU Consumer Centre for France, you will also want to remember that when cancelling a booking, you will be held to the terms of cancellation already set by the hotel or rental agreement.